 In weekend #3, it's time for those household chores like scrubbing your now-tidy counters, dusting, and putting clean sheets on the bed.

-Clean living isn't just a messiness issue, though -- the products you use to clean can have an impact as well.
-Subscription boxes like greenUP Box and Shun Fragrance send natural, eco-friendly cleaning products to your home for a more sustainable way of life, so you can keep a clean house inside and out.
+Clean living isn't just a messiness issue, though––the products you use to clean can have an impact as well.
+Subscription boxes like greenUP Box and Essentials Crate send natural, eco-friendly cleaning products to your home for a more sustainable way of life, so you can keep a clean house inside and out.

 Week 4: Spruce Up Your Home